 The perception here, one assumes, is that for home owners to build to these levels would create a false sense of security, placing them in unexpectedly high levels of danger.
 However, the principle of the standard is that building to each BAL level presents the same level of risk or exposure to the dwelling: the lower the BAL – the greater the distance from the hazard/vegetation.

 Nevertheless agencies encourage the building of conventional houses with low to mid-range BAL level features – no higher than BAL-29 – and then expect the homeowner to actively manage the vegetation hazard.

 The problem that we see every fire season is that these active measures are frequently not carried out despite the many annual warnings for home owners to be prepared for bushfires.

 For the fire authorities to promote this approach is somewhat paradoxical because the first principle of risk mitigation is to prioritise passive protection (such as building better bushfire protection) over active measures (keeping hazard vegetation cleared).
 Compared to permanent building features, landscapes are highly dynamic and far less dependable.

 Ian Weir Research Architect seeks to reconcile bushfire safety and biodiversity conservation though an integrated design approach that places greater emphasis on building design and human behaviour than on the perpetual management of vegetation.

-The Fitzgerald Bioregion provides the perfect biophysical and cultural landscape to explore this counterpoint between bushfire and biodiversity, a counterpoint that is borne out and addressed by the vehicle for daily habitation - architecture.
-The principle approach here is one that not only explores what architecture might do to expand our understandings of this landscape - but it also questions how this landscape might expand architecture.
-How might a new typology of architecture be developed from such an intense and multi-modal study of this landscape.
+The Fitzgerald Bioregion provides the perfect biophysical and cultural landscape to explore this counterpoint between bushfire and biodiversity, a counterpoint that is borne out and addressed by that vehicle of daily habitation - architecture.
+Indeed what can this region do for expanding our understandings of the role of architecture.